DallanQ/race_for_the_galaxy/Manual.md

 - 2 defense 6 (1 Alien, 1 Rebel)
 - 1 defense 7 (1 Rebel)

-Contact Specialist not allowed for 4 Alien (a white circle with red border)
+Contact Specialist not allowed for 4 Alien(icon of a white circle with red border)

 ### 22 cards provide Military:

-- 7 (biege colored diamond) 2x +1, 3x +2, 2x +3
+- 7 (icon of a biege colored diamond) 2x +1, 3x +2, 2x +3
-- 2 (biege colored diamond) provide +3 upon discard
+- 2 (icon of a biege colored diamond) provide +3 upon discard
-- 7 (white circle with red border) 5x +1, 1x +2, 1x +3
+- 7 (icon of a white circle with red border) 5x +1, 1x +2, 1x +3
-- 2 (white circle with black border) +1
+- 2 (icon of a white circle with black border) +1
-- 4 start worlds: (a white circle with black border) +1; (a white circle with red border) 2x +1, +2 Galactic Imperium: +4 vs 7 Rebel (light red circle with red border) 1 (biege colored diamond) and 1 (white circle with black border) are +2 vs 4 Alien (white circle with red border)
+- 4 start worlds: (icon of a white circle with black border) +1;(icon of a white circle with red border) 2x +1, +2 Galactic Imperium: +4 vs 7 Rebel (icon of a light red circle with red border) 1 (icon of a biege colored diamond) and 1 (icon of a white circle with black border) are +2 vs 4 Alien (icon of a white circle with red border)
-Alpha Centauri: +1 vs. 3 Rare (white circle with red border) 5 cards have -1 Military
+Alpha Centauri: +1 vs. 3 Rare (icon of a white circle with red border) 5 cards have -1 Military

 ### 95 cards are placed by payment:

-- 2 cost 0: 0 (biege colored diamond) and 2 (white circle with black border)
+- 2 cost 0: 0 (icon of a biege colored diamond) and 2 (icon of a white circle with black border)
-- 18 cost 1: 12 (biege colored diamond) and 6 (white circle with black border)
+- 18 cost 1: 12 (icon of a biege colored diamond) and 6 (icon of a white circle with black border)
-- 29 cost 2: 12 (biege colored diamond) and 17 (white circle with black border)
+- 29 cost 2: 12 (icon of a biege colored diamond) and 17 (icon of a white circle with black border)
-- 13 cost 3: 4 (biege colored diamond) and 9 (white circle with black border)
+- 13 cost 3: 4 (icon of a biege colored diamond) and 9 (icon of a white circle with black border)
-- 12 cost 4: 8 (biege colored diamond) and 4 (white circle with black border)
+- 12 cost 4: 8 (icon of a biege colored diamond) and 4 (icon of a white circle with black border)
-- 7 cost 5: 2 (biege colored diamond) and 5 (white circle with black border)
+- 7 cost 5: 2 (icon of a biege colored diamond) and 5 (icon of a white circle with black border)
-- 14 cost 6: 12 (biege colored diamond) and 2 (white circle with black border)
+- 14 cost 6: 12 (icon of a biege colored diamond) and 2 (icon of a white circle with black border)

-### 26 worlds are windfall worlds (circle with color blue, green, brown and yellow with a white center and a middle ring of color black and red):
+### 26 worlds are windfall worlds (icon of a circle with color blue, green, brown and yellow with a white center and a middle ring of color black and red):

-- 6 Novelty (blue circle with a white center and a middle ring of color black and red) : 3 (white circle with black border) and 3 (white circle with red border)
+- 6 Novelty (icon of a blue circle with a white center and a middle ring of color black and red) : 3 (icon of a white circle with black border) and 3 (icon of a white circle with red border)
-- 7 Rare (brown circle with a white center and a middle ring of color black and red) : 5 (white circle with black border) and 2 (white circle with red border)
+- 7 Rare (brown circle with a white center and a middle ring of color black and red) : 5 (icon of a white circle with black border) and 2 (icon of a white circle with red border)
-- 7 Genes (green circle with a white center and a middle ring of color black and red) : 2 (white circle with black border) and 5 (white circle with red border)
+- 7 Genes (green circle with a white center and a middle ring of color black and red) : 2 (icon of a white circle with black border) and 5 (icon of a white circle with red border)
-- 6 Alien (yellow circle with a white center and a middle ring of color black and red) : 3 (white circle with black border) and 3 (white circle with red border)
+- 6 Alien (yellow circle with a white center and a middle ring of color black and red) : 3 (icon of a white circle with black border) and 3 (icon of a white circle with red border)

 ### 22 worlds produce a good:

-- 9 Novelty (blue circle with a border of color black and red) : 8 (white circle with black border) and 1 (white circle with red border)
+- 9 Novelty (icon of a blue circle with a border of color black and red) : 8 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
-- 7 Rare (brown circle with a border of color black and red) : 5 (white circle with black border) and 2 (white circle with red border)
+- 7 Rare (brown circle with a border of color black and red) : 5 (icon of a white circle with black border) and 2 (icon of a white circle with red border)
-- 4 Genes (green circle with a border of color black and red) : 3 (white circle with black border) and 1 (white circle with red border)
+- 4 Genes (green circle with a border of color black and red) : 3 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
-- 2 Alien (yellow circle with a border of color black and red) : 1 (white circle with black border) and 1 (white circle with red border)
+- 2 Alien (icon of a yellow circle with a border of color black and red) : 1 (icon of a white circle with black border) and 1 (icon of a white circle with red border)
-6 (biege colored diamond) and 2 (white circle with black border) produce a good at a specific kind of windfall world;
+6 (icon of a biege colored diamond) and 2 (icon of a white circle with black border) produce a good at a specific kind of windfall world;
-2 (white circle with black border) produce one at any (a multi colored circle with color blue, brown, green, yellow with a white center and a middle ring of color black and red) world.
+2 (icon of white circle with black border) produce one at any (icon of a multi colored circle with color blue, brown, green, yellow with a white center and a middle ring of color black and red) world.

 ### 34 cards consume one or more goods:

-- 17 (white circle with black border) (4 start) and 2 (white circle with red border)
+- 17 (icon of white circle with black border) (4 start) and 2 (icon of white circle with red border)
-- 15 (biege colored diamond)
+- 15 (icon of biege colored diamond)
-2 (biege colored diamond) and 1 (white circle with red border) consume cards for VPs.
+2 (icon of biege colored diamond) and 1 (icon of white circle with red border) consume cards for VPs.

-## 6-COST DEVELOPMENTS (hexagon with ? inside) POWERS
+## 6-COST DEVELOPMENTS (icon of hexagon with ? inside) POWERS (Page 12)

 For these developments, score end of the game VPs for every card in its owner's tableau that satisfies one of the conditions listed on that development (and for every 3 VPs in chips its owner has in the case of Galactic Renaissance).
 For each 6-cost development, a given card can score in only one of its categories.
 Conditions listed in ALL CAPS are titles of specific cards.
 For each listed card present in the owner's tableau, award the indicated VPs.